Evidence mounts for need to study Pfizer's Paxlovid for long COVID - researchers say

 In a report published this week ahead of peer review, University of California, San Francisco (UCSF) researchers detailed cases of three patients who developed long-term symptoms after COVID-19 infections.

-In two of the cases, the patients "were able to access Paxlovid antiviral therapy and feel that their long COVID symptoms improved substantially," said Dr. Michael Peluso, whose was published online on Research Square.
+In two of the cases, the patients "were able to access Paxlovid antiviral therapy and feel that their long COVID symptoms improved substantially," said Dr. Michael Peluso, lead author of the study published online on Research Square.

 In the third, a patient was given the drug as prescribed to treat an acute infection.
 While his symptoms improved at first, they rebounded shortly after he stopped taking the drug, and the man later developed long COVID.